 Grant has written the music and lyrics for musicals including Drunk (Curve, Leicester and Bridewell), Tracy Beaker Gets Real (Nottingham Playhouse and UK tour), Simply Cinderella (Curve Theatre, Leicester), The Beggars Musical (Changeling Theatre tour), Spittin’ Distance (Stephen Joseph Theatre and National Theatre Studio) and Three Sides (Bridewell, Finborough, 45th Street Theatre - New York Musical Theatre Festival 2006).

-Other theatre scores include Timon of Athens, Travelling Light, England People Very Nice, The Man of Mode, The Alchemist and Southwark Fair (all at the National Theatre), The Memory of Water (New Vic, Stoke), The Good Person of Sichuan (Colchester Mercury), James and the Giant Peach (Birmingham Stage Company), Broken Glass (Tricycle and Vaudeville in the West End), Breakfast at Tiffany’s (Theatre Royal Haymarket), Canvas and Wallenstein (Minerva Theatre, Chichester), Bollywood Jane and Salonika (West Yorkshire Playhouse), London Assurance (Watermill Theatre and tour), 101 Dalmations (Royal and Derngate, Northampton) and The Taming of the Shrew, Macbeth, The Importance of Being Earnest, Much Ado About Nothing, Twelfth Night and The Blue Diamond of Azkabar (all for Changeling Theatre, tour).
+Other theatre scores include Timon of Athens, Travelling Light, England People Very Nice, The Man of Mode, The Alchemist and Southwark Fair (all at the National Theatre), The Memory of Water (New Vic, Stoke), The Good Person of Sichuan (Colchester Mercury), James and the Giant Peach (Birmingham Stage Company), Broken Glass (Tricycle and Vaudeville in the West End), Breakfast at Tiffany’s (Theatre Royal Haymarket), Canvas and Wallenstein (Minerva Theatre, Chichester), Sherlock Holmes - the Best Kept Secret, Bollywood Jane and Salonika (West Yorkshire Playhouse), London Assurance (Watermill Theatre and tour), 101 Dalmations (Royal and Derngate, Northampton) and The Taming of the Shrew, Macbeth, The Importance of Being Earnest, Much Ado About Nothing, Twelfth Night and The Blue Diamond of Azkabar (all for Changeling Theatre, tour).

 Grant’s work has been featured in the Not(es) from New York series at the Duchess Theatre, and on the debut albums of Annalene Beechey, Stuart Matthew Price, Caroline Sheen and Gemma Atkins.
 The One Man and Two Guvnors original cast album is now available and features Grant singing nine of the fifteen songs.
 He won the NYMF award for excellence in musical theatre writing for the off-Broadway production of Three Sides.
 In 2013, Grant was added to the Stage 100, the official list for the 100 most influential people in theatre.
 He recently wrote a song for James Corden to perform at the Evening Standard Awards and accompanied James at the piano.